Lancaster, PA Bankruptcy Lawyer

 Chapter 13 Bankruptcy in Lancaster, Pennsylvania

 Chapter 13 is much more complex than Chapter 7, but it offers additional benefits.
 Depending on the facts of your case, you could lower your monthly car payment or strip a second mortgage from your home.
-When speaking with one of our Lancaster Chapter 13 lawyers, be sure to disclose all your debt, assets, and income.
-If the information provided is not complete, you will not be able to take full advantage of your bankruptcy and be subject to significant fines and penalties.
+When speaking with one of our Chapter 13 lawyers, be sure to disclose all your debt, assets, and income.
+If the information provided is incomplete, you will not be able to take full advantage of your bankruptcy and be subject to significant fines and penalties.

 The Automatic Stay and Lancaster Bankruptcies

 When you file for bankruptcy in Lancaster, an immediate legal barrier, or automatic stay, is created between you and your creditors.
 This legal barrier prohibits your creditors from taking any actions against you, including repossessing your car, foreclosing on your home, or pursuing a collection lawsuit against you in civil court.